 Types of Kitchen Scales

 This is the most common type of kitchen scale and will be the most useful for the average home cook.
-These scales can typically weigh items anywhere from half of an ounce to 6 to 12 pounds.
+These scales typically weigh items anywhere from 0.5 ounces to a maximum of 6 to 12 pounds.
 They are battery-powered (which means you will need to replace the batteries eventually) and can read in 0.05-ounce or 1-gram increments.
 They offer taring capabilities and are relatively compact and lightweight.
-Most models can produce a reading in less than a second, or sometimes a few.
+Most models can produce a reading in less than a second or sometimes a few.
 They operate best when they are securely sitting on a flat, level countertop.
 Some digital scales might feature a glass platform, which may seem cool and chic at first; however, these models are extremely fragile and oftentimes prove difficult to clean and maintain.
 A good digital scale will also come with rubber feet on the bottom, which should prevent the scale from moving around on the counter while you’re using it.
 Usually, digital scales are available in a wide variety of colors if you’re looking for a fun pop of color while you bake.

 A somewhat outdated version, analog scales do not require any battery power.
 Instead, these classic scales have a large base and a bowl or surface on top to place the item that you are wanting to weigh.
 They are much larger in size and heavier than a classic digital scale, so plan to make room in your cupboard for this model.
 Rather than a digital display, the weight is presented on an analog reading.
 While you might find an analog model that can support more weight than a digital model, there is no real advantage to weighing items with an analog scale versus digital.
 They do have a fun, vintage aesthetic if you are wanting to keep it on your counter as a way to subtly decorate your kitchen and fill the space.